Don't Miss These Deals

-Are you worried about whether you’re doing everything you can to set your child up for great dental health?
+Are you worried about whether you’re doing everything you can to set your child up for excellent dental health?
 Do you want to see a bright, healthy smile every time you look at your child?

 To learn all about your child’s dental health, you’ve come to the right place.
-We’ll let you know why it’s important, what you can expect to see as far as dental development at various ages, and tips to keep those choppers clean.
+We’ll let you know why it’s important, what you can expect to see as far as dental development at various ages, and tips to keep those teeth clean.

 Why Dental Health Matters

 Everybody loves a white, healthy-looking smile.
-Having teeth that are attractive and well taken care of is a big confidence booster and it can positively impact a child’s self esteem.
+Having teeth that are attractive and well taken care of is a big confidence booster and it can positively impact a child’s self-esteem.

 Likewise, teeth that are clearly not well taken care of can make a child feel bad about themselves and less likely to want to smile.

 But aside from the cosmetic purposes, parents have other compelling reasons to stay on top of their child’s dental health.

 With my child, I made cleaning teeth a priority from the first day they sprouted out of their gums.
 We carefully brushed those teeth twice a day as we were instructed to, and I took her in for regular dental appointments.